Double categories for adaptive quantum computation: Double categories

 \section{{Double categories}}

-Double categories {admit composition operations in two directions—horizontal and vertical—which may be either strict or weak.} While the strict case is relatively straightforward to define, the weak versions are more subtle.
-In this paper, we focus on the $1$-object case, where the formulation becomes more concrete, {and provide an explicit description of this setting.}
+Double categories admit composition operations in two directions—horizontal and vertical—which may be either strict or weak \cite{grandis1999limits}.
+In this paper, by a double category we mean a strict double category.

-\begin{defn} A \emph{strict double category} $\sf{D}$ is an internal category in the category $\sf{Cat}$ of (small) categories. \end{defn}
+\begin{defn} A \emph{(strict) double category} $\sf{D}$ is an internal category in the category $\sf{Cat}$ of (small) categories. \end{defn}

 Let us unravel this definition.
 The double category $\sf{D}$ comes with an object category $\sf{D}_0$ and a morphism category $\sf{D}_1$ together with the source and target functors $s,t:\sf{D}_1\to \sf{D}_0$.
 To restore the hidden symmetry in this structure the convention is to employ the following language: \begin{itemize} \item \emph{objects}: $\on{Ob}(\sf{D}_0)$, \item \emph{{vertical} morphisms}: $\on{Mor}(\sf{D}_0)$, \item \emph{{horizontal} morphisms}: $\on{Ob}(\sf{D}_1)$, \item \emph{squares}: $\on{Mor}(\sf{D}_1)$. \end{itemize} A square $\alpha$ of type $ \left( \begin{smallmatrix} &f&\\ u&&v\\ &g& \end{smallmatrix} \right) $ is depicted by a diagram of the form